Parthivkoli/Employee-Management-System/README.md

 # Employee Management System 👥

 Welcome to the **Employee Management System (EMS)** — a modern, user-friendly web application for managing employee data efficiently.
-Ideal for HR teams, startups, and small businesses, EMS simplifies everything from hiring to exporting reports. 🚀
+Ideal for HR teams, startups, and small businesses, EMS simplifies everything from hiring to exporting reports.🚀

 ---